usfpgsc/usfpgsc.github.io/_pages/about.md

   - /about.html
 ---

-Demetri is a Ph.D Candidate in Biostatistics at the Schulich School for Medicine & Dentistry.
+I'm a Ph.D Candidate in Biostatistics at Western University.
+I earned my Masters of Mathematics in Applied Math from The University of Waterloo in 2016 under the supervision of Chris Bauch.

-His research surrounds developing machine learning methods and Bayesian techniques for optimally dosing patients with drugs.
+My research interests surround machine learning and Bayesian methods for personalized medicine.

-Demetri earned his Masters of Mathematics from The University of Waterloo, and has worked as a Data Scientist in retail analytics.

-Demetri plays a lot of chess, and will never turn down a game if offered.
+I am also affiliated with The Rotman Institute for Philosophy.
+While there, I hope to learn more about the philosophy of science as it relates to knowledge generation, especially from a statistical perspective.